 The mainline travels onto Bangor and then through to Anglesey.
 Bangor can be a great base to visit other attractions.

 Penrhyn Castle and Garden is 2 miles (3.2 km) from Bangor.
 There are regular buses from Bangor bus station which take around 25mins.
 From the bus stop at the gate, walk for 1 mile (1.6 km) to the castle.
 Owned by The National Trust, it is a ‘Neo-Norman’ fantasy castle.
 Visitors can admire the unique architecture, opulent interiors and fine art collection along with magnificent views over the Menai Strait.
-Also on site is the industrial railway museum, a café and the Castle shop.
+Also on site is the industrial railway museum, a café and the castle shop.

 From Bangor bus station, bus service 58 and bus service 62 travels across the Menai Bridge to Anglesey in around 20mins.
 RibRide takes adventurers on an exhilarating sightseeing boat ride along the Menai Strait, passing under the two spectacular bridges which connect the mainland to the island.
 'Puffins and Seals' is another of the adventures offered which travels past the colourful houses of Beaumaris before heading to Puffin Island.
 Boat trips last between 1hr to 1.5hrs and each boat takes up to 11 people (weather dependant).